pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 ### Returns

 `list_channels_in_channel_group()` returns an `Envelope` with:
-- result: `PNChannelGroupsListResult`
+- `result` PNChannelGroupsListResult
-- status: `PNStatus`
+- `status` PNStatus

 #### PNChannelGroupsListResult

-Field:
-- channels (Dictionary): A list of channels in a channel group.
+- `channels` Dictionary — List of channels in the group.

 ## Remove channels from a channel group

 ##### Requires Stream Controller add-on

+Enable the Stream Controller add-on for your key in the Admin Portal.
+See the support page for enabling add-ons.

 Removes channels from a channel group.